robert-westenberger/knowledgebase/computer-science/algorithms-and-data-structures/algorithm-analysis.md

 The best case for a sorting algorithm would be an empty array, or an array that is already in order.
 The worse case would be an array that is in the opposite preferred sort order.
 ## Big O Notation
 The Big O simplifies analysis of algorithms by ignoring levels of detail that don't impact comparison between algorithms.
-Things ignored are
-* Difference between multiplicative constants. $f(n)=2 n$ and $g(n)=n$ are identical in Big O analysis.
+For example, difference between multiplicative constants. $f(n)=2 n$ and $g(n)=n$ are identical in Big O analysis.